-IPS 2024 To Highlight Georgia As Country Of Opportunity In 20Th Edition
+IPS 2024 to Highlight Georgia as Country of Opportunity in 20th Edition

-Georgia, a beacon of economic prosperity, is poised to showcase its investment potential at the 20th edition of the International Property Show (IPS ), scheduled to take place at the Dubai World Trade Centre from February 27-29, 2024.
+(MENAFN- Strategic) DUBAI, UAE, 4, January 2024: Georgia, a beacon of economic prosperity, is poised to showcase its investment potential at the 20th edition of the International Property Show (IPS), scheduled to take place at the Dubai World Trade Centre from February 27-29, 2024.

 With exhibitors from the country participating in the event, Georgia aims to captivate the attention of global investors at IPS 2024, where exhibitors from over 40 countries around the world, including the United Kingdom, Turkey, Georgia, Greece, Spain, Albania, Bahrain, Thailand, Cyprus, Philippines in addition to the United Arab Emirates will be present.